-With the end of the tax year just around the corner on 5th April, here are some tax planning tips that you might wish to consider to maximise your tax relief during tax year 2018/19.
+With the end of the tax year just around the corner on 5th April, here are some tax planning tips that you might wish to consider to maximise your tax relief during the tax year

 1. Maximise all the tax allowances

 There are a plethora of tax allowances which help encourage a well-diversified income base and reflect modern day attitudes of sweating all your assets.